-- 3. Remove cooking racks and carrier, and wipe bottom of lid.
+- 3. Remove cooking racks and wipe bottom of lid.
 Tilt lid out of the way to clean frypot. - 4.
 Pull drain handle towards you to open drain valve.
 The handle should point straight out to the front of the fryer.
-Use L-shaped brush to clean cracklings from the heating elements and from sides and bottom of frypot as shortening drains.
-Use straight brush to push cracklings through drain opening in bottom of frypot if necessary, and to clean between the heating elements and the frypot wall.
+Use L-shaped brush to clean cracklings from the heat tubes and from sides and bottom of frypot as shortening drains.
+Use straight brush to push cracklings through drain opening in bottom of frypot if necessary, and to clean between the burner tubes and the frypot wall.